 Design & Construction

 Ingalls Shipbuilding is the sole provider of the San Antonio (LPD 17) class of amphibious transport dock ships for the U.S. Navy.
-The versatile 684-foot-long ships are designed with the goal of meeting the Navy and Marines Corps needs, embracing a “Design for Ownership” philosophy to interact with the fleet’s operating forces.
+The versatile 684-foot-long ships are designed with the goal of meeting the Navy and Marine Corps needs, embracing a “Design for Ownership” philosophy to interact with the fleet’s operating forces.

 The unique design-engineering approach injected fleet input into the development process before construction began and shaped every element of the ships’ systems and spaces to meet future requirements.